 Research Supporting ACT for Chronic Pain

-“Research has shown that most of the six ACT processes, all of those so far investigates, correlate with improved daily functioning and emotion well-being in patients with chronic pain,” researchers concluded in similar studies.
+“Research has shown that most of the six ACT processes, all of those so far investigated, correlate with improved daily functioning and emotion well-being in patients with chronic pain,” researchers concluded in similar studies.

-As physical therapists, of course, we understand that such psychological treatments alone – regardless of how effective they may be for some – should support a more holistic approach to pain management that involves both functional nutrition and movement-based interventions.
+As physical therapists, we understand that such psychological treatments alone – regardless of how effective they may be for some – should support a more holistic approach to pain management that involves both functional nutrition and movement-based interventions.